-As at 31 December 2013, the total value of lawsuits currently pending before the courts, which involve the Bank as a plaintiff or defendant (excluding summonses to a conciliatory settlement attempt) was PLN 175.3 million (excluding interest).
+As at 31 December 2013, in the aforementioned lawsuits the total value of disputes currently pending before the courts, which involve the Bank as a plaintiff or defendant (excluding summonses to a conciliatory settlement attempt) is PLN 175.3 million (excluding interest).
 As at 31 December 2013, the total value of lawsuits in which the Bank appears as a plaintiff was PLN 62.1 million (excluding interest), while the total value of lawsuits in which the Bank appears as a defendant was PLN 113.2 million (excluding interest).